ProcStack/procPromo_ShaderPack/README.md

 #### Tech things
 Texture bluring along side an ever growing set of custom block and entity textures.
-<br>A bluring/glow pass driven by a glow atlas texture.
+<br>A two-pass glow/bluring driven by a glow texture atlas.
-<br>Edge highlights generated from depth and normal buffer data
+<br>Edge highlights created from depth and normal buffer data

 ---